 While we don’t yet have full information on how the program will operate, a significant number of the important details are already available.
 According to the MMJ legislation, Alabama Medical Cannabis Commission members were appointed by July 1, 2021.

 MMJ patients must wait for the creation of the Alabama Medical Cannabis Patient Registry System in September 2022.

 There are 14 people on the Commission.
 However, these individuals will not be confirmed by the state senate until February 2022, though a special legislative session is possible before then.

-The State Board of Medical Examiners must adopt requirements by December 2021.
-Then the Commission has to create a system that lets people apply for licenses to produce, transport, and sell cannabis.
+The State Board of Medical Examiners had to adopt requirements by December 2021.
+Then the Commission had to create a system that lets people apply for licenses to produce, transport, and sell cannabis.

 As far as MMJ patients are concerned, they must wait for the creation of the Alabama Medical Cannabis Patient Registry System.
 Therefore, you will need to hang in there until September 2022 before you can submit your application.
 When the time comes, here is the process.